metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 ****************************

-RainForests is an adaptation of the ECPoint method that seeks to use machine learning based tree models to replace the manually trained tree model of ECPoint.
+RainForests is an adaptation of the ECPoint method that seeks to use machine learning based tree models to replace the manually constructed tree model of ECPoint.
 Here we use gradient-boosted decision tree (GBDT) ensemble models.

 The underlying principle of the calibration methodology is essentially the same, namely using